host-creator/SplashPlus/index.md

-## welcome to bot jeli
+## Welcome to bot jeli

-You can use the [editor on GitHub](https://github.com/host-creator/joli-discord-bot/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can invite bot to your discord server here Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown